openwdl/wdl/versions/development/SPEC.md

   call block.
     * Example: one cannot say call my_workflow as subworkflow `{ inputs: my_task.my_task_input=... }`
-* All **required** inputs which bubble up like this must ultimately be provided in the inputs set before the top-level workflow can be run.
-* An engine must allow **optional** bubbled-up inputs to be filled in by end users.
-These inputs are not required to be filled.
-* Showing all optional inputs which are deeply nested in the workflow can lead to a very large number of inputs.
-Therefore, it is up to the engine how many layers of nesting it chooses to make visible in the UI.
+* By default an engine only allows inputs that are specified in the input section of the top-level workflow.
+* An engine may optionally support supplying bubbled-up optional inputs, but this has to be explicitly enabled on the engine (via configuration, command line flags or otherwise).

 Any declaration that appears outside the `input` section is considered an intermediate value and **not** a workflow input.
 Any declaration can always be moved inside the `input` block to make it overridable.

 Consider the following workflow: